 Setting up Propane

-If your home in France is in a rural area, you may find it more practical to set up propane for your home, and maybe even get a propane tank installed.
+If your home in France is in a rural area, you may find it more practical to set up propane for your home, by purchasing propane bottles or maybe even get a propane tank installed.
 There are five main propane gas suppliers, and prices can vary greatly.
 Learn all about using propane for your home in France in our guide.

 Switching Energy Suppliers

 You have a wide choice of energy suppliers in France, so it's worth comparing all the offers on the market to find which one is the most suited to your needs.
 Switching suppliers is easy, risk free, and can save you money on your energy bills.
 Learn more about how to switch energy suppliers in France in our guide.